tvl83/DeveloperDocumentation/README.md

 ### Deployment

-When updated documentation is pushed to the master branch, it is automatically pushed to Amazon S3 by Travis CI.
+When updated documentation is pushed to the master branch, it is automatically pushed to Heroku by Travis CI.

 Travis calls `grunt deploy`, which is the same as `grunt build`, except that it also zips up the docs for downloading.